Instance methods #

 Dynamic dispatch (a.k.a. runtime polymorphism) #

-Dynamic dispatch consists in determining which version of a method must be called when a program is executed (a.k.a. “at run time”), when this cannot be determined by analyzing the program alone.
+Dynamic dispatch determines which version of a method must be called when a program is executed (a.k.a. “at run time”), if this cannot be determined by analyzing the program alone.
 This is a feature of most (class-based) object-oriented languages.

 Unit[] ramdomUnits = generateRandomUnits();